jessepav/lacygoill-wiki-backup/python/python.md

 `pip`:

-    $ python3 -m pip install --user requests pip is configured  with locations that require  TLS/SSL, however the~ ssl module in Python is not available.~
+    $ python3 -m pip install --user requests pip is configured  with locations that require  TLS/SSL, however the˜ ssl module in Python is not available.˜

-    ...~
+    ...˜

-    Could not find a version that satisfies the requirement requests (from versions: )~ No matching distribution found for requests~
+    Could not find a version that satisfies the requirement requests (from versions: )˜ No matching distribution found for requests˜

-    Could not  fetch URL https://pypi.python.org/simple/requests/:~
+    Could not  fetch URL https://pypi.python.org/simple/requests/:˜

-    There was a problem confirming the ssl certificate:~ HTTPSConnectionPool(host='pypi.python.org', port=443):~
+    There was a problem confirming the ssl certificate:˜ HTTPSConnectionPool(host='pypi.python.org', port=443):˜
-    Max  retries   exceeded  with  url:  /simple/requests/   (Caused  by~ SSLError("Can't connect to  HTTPS URL because the SSL  module is not~ available.",)) - skipping.~
+    Max  retries   exceeded  with  url:  /simple/requests/   (Caused  by˜ SSLError("Can't connect to  HTTPS URL because the SSL  module is not˜ available.",)) - skipping.˜

 See also: <https://stackoverflow.com/a/41601137/9780968>